2419 Feather Mae Ct, Forest Hill, MD 21050 | Phone: 410-340-9019

-2) CW-Reverse added to available Modes -- "CWR" provides CW operation on the lower sideband, instead of on the upper sideband with "CW" mode.
+2) NEW FEATURE: CW-Reverse added to available Modes -- "CWR" provides CW operation on the lower sideband, instead of on the upper sideband with "CW" mode.
 CWR is accessed by tapping the Mode pushbutton control to cycle through available modes.
 Background: Many prefer using CW on the upper sideband only, regardless of band, as it keeps a consistent audio characteristic (decreasing pitch as one tunes up the band) when tuning a received signal.

-3) Ability to change paddle polarity -- A User Menu option has been added to provide to change the polarity of the Dit and Dah paddle signals.
+3) NEW FEATURE: Ability to change paddle polarity -- A User Menu option has been added to provide to change the polarity of the Dit and Dah paddle signals.
 "Normal" setting now matches the de facto standard of having the dit contact closure on the tip of the Paddle plug and dah on the ring.
 "Rev" puts dah on the tip and dit on the ring.
 Default Padlle and Straight settings are changed from v1.00 notation in order to match the de facto standard.

-4) Full range of the AF Gain setting now used for audio level control -- The AF Gain scaling was changed so that the full potentiometer range is used, from Mute to 6dB.
+4) NEW FEATURE: Full range of the AF Gain setting now used for audio level control -- The AF Gain scaling was changed so that the full potentiometer range is used, from Mute to 6dB.

-6) Power-on diagnostic sequencing improved for DSP board LEDs -- Changes were made to the blink and illumination sequences for the red and green LEDs on the DSP board.
+6) NEW FEATURE: Power-on diagnostic sequencing improved for DSP board LEDs -- Changes were made to the blink and illumination sequences for the red and green LEDs on the DSP board.
 This provides one to more easily visually/audibly determine the current state of the SDR Cube.

 - Both LEDs are turned on when the software starts after power-up.